 Your future self will thank you for every item you don’t bring.

-That third pair of boots?
-Leave them.
-Your 12-step skincare routine?
-You can restock abroad.
+When you are moving to Spain, lighter is usually better.
+You want enough to feel comfortable, but not so much that your luggage becomes its own personality.
 Most ESL teachers realize after arrival that they brought way too much.
 You’ll be lugging your stuff through airports, metro stations, and maybe even cobblestone streets.
 Keep it tight.
 Keep it light.

 2. Culture Shock Hits Harder Than You’d Expect

-🧠 Where to find your people:
+Where to find your people:

 - Reddit: Subreddits like r/Spain, r/IWantOut, and r/expats are full of real talk, advice, and memes only fellow travelers will understand.